albergbl/flowing-octo-bassoon/projects/letters.md

 permalink: /projects/open-letters/
 ---

-A project exploring ways to speak of and describe the manic side of bipolar disorder from an #ownvoices perspective
+A project exploring ways to speak of and describe the manic side of bipolar disorder from an #ownvoices perspective.

 ## Related Works and Press
 <div class="resp-gallery">